gerard-morera/CP/README.md

 ## [Gerard Morera](https://github.com/gerard-morera/CV)

-I am a passionate person, a web developer, a traveller, a Go player...
-After many years of travelling I got into coding and an amazing new journey started.

-I like following the best coding practices so to create aesthetic, readable, reusable and well designed pieces of code.
-Lately I am getting much more interested in the functional paradigm for that reason I started stuying elixir.
+Software developer, Go player, musician, traveller and basically a very passionate person.
+After many years of studying and travelling I got into coding and a beautiful new journey started.
+I am a follower of coding best practices so to create aesthetic, readable, reusable and well designed pieces of code.
+Lately I am getting much more interested in the functional paradigm, for that reason I have started stuying elixir.

 ## Skills